ringomdm/macos-utils/README.md

 - _ipconfig_ - view and control IP configuration state
 - _traceroute_ - print the route packets take to network host
 - _nc_ - arbitrary TCP and UDP connections and listens
+- _tcpdump_ - dump traffic on a network
 ## Printers
 - _lpadmin_ - configure cups printers and classes
 ## Power settings